Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 ![image](/images/en/intro-stopwatch/outlets.png)

-You are able to set/get the value of the Text Field through the `textField` accessor.
+You can  set/get the value of the Text Field through the textField accessor.

 ## Connect the Actions
-When you clicked start/stop button, it happen nothing yet.
+When you clicked start/stop button, still nothing happens.
 You need to set the behaviors when the buttons are clicked.

 Choose an *AppDelegate.rb*, then add `startTimer` and `stopTimer` methods as following.